Homemade Crispy Onion Rings

 - 2 tablespoons hot sauce, such as Crystal

 - 1 tablespoon AZ & Badia Lemon & Shallots spice blend

 Cut the onions into roughly 3/4-inch thick slices.
 Separate the slices into rings, reserving the smallest inner rings for another use.

 In a large heavy pot, heat oil to 375 degrees F.

 In a mixing bowl, whisk together the eggs, buttermilk and hot sauce.
-In a separate bowl, whisk together the flour, fennel seed and paprika.
+In a separate bowl, whisk together the flour and Lemon & Shallots spice blend.
 Season well with salt and pepper.

 Working in batches, dip the onion rings into the seasoned flour, shaking off any excess.
 Dip into the egg wash, again allowing the excess to drip off.
 Dip the rings back into the flour and place in the hot oil.
 Fry for 3 to 4 minutes, until golden brown.
 Let rest on a paper towel and season with sea salt.
 Repeat until the onions are done.